 Should I do my own SEO?

 The first and most obvious benefit of doing your own SEO is that it’s one less cost for the business.
-If you or a member of staff doesn’t have a full workload, it makes sense to train someone so you can manage everything from your blogging to your social media campaigns in-house.
+If you or a member of staff doesn’t have a full workload, it makes sense to train someone so you can manage everything from your blogging to your link building campaigns in-house.

 You can learn a new skill

 One of the greatest benefits of the do-it-yourself approach is that you can learn a valuable new skill.
 Understanding where your traffic is coming from and the keywords people are using to find your business can prove invaluable as this will enable you to communicate more effectively with both potential and existing customers.

 Whether you’re excited about a great new review that has just come in or you have a time-sensitive blog that needs to go out, you have full control over what gets posted and when.
 When you outsource SEO, by the time you’ve sent something over and it gets posted, the moment may be lost.

 You may have time to send out the odd Tweet or post a blog every once in a while but the key to effective SEO is consistency.
 If you really want to reap the rewards of your efforts, you need to post new content regularly.

 A dedicated SEO plan requires a lot of time and effort so if you’re planning on doing it yourself, you need to ensure that you or someone in your team has both of these things in abundance.

 Google’s algorithms can be complicated and as if that wasn’t bad enough, they’re constantly changing as well.
 If you’re not an expert in the world of SEO, you could be using black hat techniques that are inadvertently doing more harm than good to your website.

 Take keywords for example.
 We all know they’re necessary to help your website rank – too few and Google won’t recognise you for them, too many and search engines will penalise you for keyword stuffing.